MacBook (2008 — 2010)

 We know that the data on your Mac is very important.
 Replacing the screen on a MacBook should not affect your data in any way.
 Naturally, we recommend that everyone has a backup though, and because of the built in back-up solution in macOS (Time Machine) it's so simple.
 If you don't currently have a back-up of your data then ask about the options.
 There's 10% off all external hard drives with every MacBook screen repair, and we'll set up Time Machine for free for you.

 We offer cheaper prices than Apple because our main business is fixing computers.
 Apple sells computers.
 They would probably prefer that you buy a new MacBook if the screen is broken, so they price their repairs accordingly.
 The price difference can be huge.
 On some current models of MacBook, SimplyFixIt was over £200 cheaper than Apple for the same screen repair.
 We were also able to return the MacBook to the customer faster than Apple said that they could.
 For a MacBook the price of a screen replacement is £99 including VAT.

 There is no need to book an appointment for a MacBook screen repair.
-There are 8 SimplyFixIt Repair Centres around Edinburgh & Glasgow.
-You can find your closest at findmysfi.com Most of them are open 7 days a week, with some opening at 8am or closing at 7pm to try and make it easier for you to visit.
+There are 6 SimplyFixIt Repair Centres around Edinburgh & Glasgow.
+You can find your closest at findmysfi.com Most of them are open 7 days a week, with some opening at 8am to make it easier for you to visit.
 We try to keep MacBook screens in stock at most of our branches, but if one wasn't available at your nearest store, we'd still be able to get a replacement screen to that store, and your MacBook back to you faster than Apple can.